drupalglacier/glacier_deploy/README.md

 By default the `setup.sh` script copies the example configuration files (`config.cfg.example` and `settings.local.php.example`) to your `environment` directory and uses those for the setup process.
-But usually you want to make changes to those files to meet the conditions of your development environment.
-To do so, manually copie those files from `glacier_deploy/files` to your `environment` directory (remove the `.example` ending) and change the files to fulfill your needs.
+But usually you want to make changes to the `config.cfg` file to meet the conditions of your development environment.
+To do so, manually copy the file from `glacier_deploy/files` to your `environment` directory (remove the `.example` ending) and change the settings to fulfill your needs.

 ```
 .
 ├── docroot
 ├── environment
-|   ├── config.cfg
-|   └── settings.local.php
+|   └── config.cfg
 └── glacier_deploy
 ```

 **The settings in the `config.cfg` file must match the specifications of your development environment, incorrect settings can cause serious issues.**

+If you want to make changes to the `settings.local.php` file, it is better to let the `setup.sh` script create the file and make changes to it after the installation is complete.

 ## Usage
 Open the terminal (your shell prompt) and type the command e.g. `./snapshot.sh`.